GavinAlligood/GavinAlligood/README.md

-I like programming as a hobby.
-I am particularly interested in the development of game engines.
+I am interested in the development of game engines.
 I am currently working on my own engine, called "Hercules"

 Ignore past spelling errors in commits I was probably tired